 This project aims to upgrade the popular DIY Smart Blinds v1.1 with a Nema stepper motor in order to increase the torque for moving roller blinds.
 For this project, my biggest concern is the size of the Nema motors.
 The aim of this version is to keep the form factor of the device as small as possible, give it as much pulling power as possible and allow for a standard 12v power supply.
+I have estimated that the total cost of this project is between $40 AUD – $60 AUD depending on where you source your components.
+Below is a short teaser of the project.

 I have used the Node MCU ESP8266 processor for many of my projects.
 It can be easily programmed using the Arduino IDE, its small and it has WiFi built in.
 Not to mention great community support.
 Hence for this project I will use it again.